seandstewart/bardly/pending/romances/cymbeline/uncut.md

 *SONG*

 **GUIDERIUS**
-Fear no more the heat o’ the sun,
+Fear no more the heat o' the sun,
-Nor the furious winter’s rages;
+Nor the furious winter's rages;
 Thou thy worldly task hast done,
-Home art gone, and ta’en thy wages:
+Home art gone, and ta'en thy wages:
 Golden lads and girls all must,
 As chimney-sweepers, come to dust.

 **ARVIRAGUS**
-Fear no more the frown o’ the great;
+Fear no more the frown o' the great;
-Thou art past the tyrant’s stroke;
+Thou art past the tyrant's stroke;
 Care no more to clothe and eat;
 To thee the reed is as the oak:
 The sceptre, learning, physic, must